 Like other cats, the lynx is a stalk-and-ambush hunter.
 It slowly sneaks up on its prey, such as a rabbit, while the prey is busy eating, and then pounces on its victim.
 The cat rarely chases after potential food, especially if the snow is deep.
 Instead, it hides behind tree stumps or rocks until a potential meal walks by.
 Depending on where it lives, the lynx feeds on pigs, beavers, rabbits and hares, rodents, or deer; some eat birds such as grouse.

-Lynx at the San Diego Zoo are offered a nutritionally complete ground-meat diet made for zoo carnivores, plus a rib bone twice weekly, a rat and rabbit once a week, and beef heart for training purposes.
+Lynx at the San Diego Zoo are offered a nutritionally complete ground-meat diet made for zoo carnivores, plus a rib bone twice weekly, a rat and rabbit once a week, and beef heart.

 Lynx kittens are born with their eyes closed and their ears folded.
 If there is a lot of food for the mother, the kittens grow quickly; if food is scarce, few kittens survive.
 Lynx kittens nurse for four to five months, and during the last few weeks of nursing, they also start eating solid food.
 Researchers recently discovered that one kitten may kill a littermate at about the same time as it is weaned from milk to meat, but we don't yet know the reason for this.

 Young lynx can fend for themselves at the age of 10 months, but they usually hang out with their mother for up to a year and don't reach adult size until they are 2 years old.
 Sometimes siblings that have just left their mother travel and hunt together for several months before going their separate ways.